Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

 # IJPR

-Here is the programming document for IJPR
+Here is the programming document for IJPR manuscript.

+It has NSGA-II and AMOSA algorithm for small and large numerical examples.